mattmorten/Dispatch/README.md

 * Dispatchers that aren't locked down to one-thread-at-a-time for processing data
 * Different concurrency structures
 * Shutdown logic (signalling to other processors when we're completely done)
+* Empirical runtime analysis, to vary thread-pool sizes, batch size etc.

+###Current State
+Again, this project is a toy.
+Don't use it for anything important.

 ### Example Code